Implemented: Aug. 19, 2015

 - Local Number: New cell phone activations receive a local cellular phone number.
 Employees will receive a local, not long distance, number corresponding to their work location.

-- Backup: The backup and restoration of cellular device data including the applications and data is the responsibility of the user.
+- Backup: The backup and restoration of cellular device data including the applications and data is the responsibility of the employee.
 Note: This is usually accomplished by syncing your data via Apple iCloud, Google Play store, etc.